 The Town of Shelby is served by the School District of La Crosse.
 The far northeastern corner of the Town is part of the West Salem School District.
 The School District of La Crosse operates eleven elementary schools, six middle schools, and four high schools.
 These schools are located throughout the district and include a wide variety of options for students, including charters, magnet, and alternative programs.
-One elementary school, State Road School, of the La Crosse School District is located in the Town.
+No schools are located in the Town.
 Map 4.3 Schools showing local school locations and districts can be found in Appendix C.